twVolc/PyCamPermanent/README.md

 CHANGING IP ADDRESSES
 IP addresses are read in from config files.
-A few locations need to be changed:
+A few locations need to be changed (on both Pis!):
 > ./pycam/conf/config.txt
 > ./pycam/conf/network_transfer.txt
 > ./pycam/conf/network_comm.txt
 > ./pycam/conf/network_ext.txt
 In config.txt you need to change the host_ip (master) and pi_ip (slave) IPs.
-You then need to make changes on the Pi operating system itself, since we have set it up to have a static IP address Pi 1 (Witty Pi):
+You then need to make changes on the Pi operating system itself, since we have set it up to have a static IP address May find online help useful for setting up the static IPs https://elinux.org/RPi_Setting_up_a_static_IP_in_Debian Pi 1 (Witty Pi):
 > /etc/network/interfaces - line 18: change to desired host address.
 > May need to the change lines 20 and 21 in above file: network and broadcast to reflect the new IP.
 Keep the endings the same, just change the first 2 numbers